-Covered Trash Requirements AUGUSTA COUNTY CODE
+Covered Trash Requirements

+AUGUSTA COUNTY CODE

-- §20 22Requirements for Vehicles Transporting Refuse: A. No refuse shall be hauled on any vehicle on the roads, highways, streets, or alleys in the County except in conveyances with covers over the trash being handled or in containers with tight-fitting covers and solid bottoms. - No refuse shall be hauled in any manner on any vehicle that will permit the refuse to be strewn along the roads, highways, streets, or alleys of the County.
+- 22Requirements for Vehicles Transporting - B. No refuse shall be hauled in any manner on any vehicle that will permit the refuse to be strewn along the roads, highways, streets, or alleys of the County.